ReproNim/containers/README.md

 ```

 If everything worked as expected, we will now see our new analysis, and
 a commit message of how it was obtained!
+All of this is contained within

-and now you have a dataset which has a git record on how these data
+a single (nested) dataset with a complete record of how all the data was
-was created:
+obtained.

 ```shell
 (git) .../ds000003-qc[master] $ git show --quiet